Nivalyx/osu-wiki/wiki/People/Users_with_unique_titles/en.md

 ## Elite Storyboarders

-Storyboarders who demonstrate exceptional storyboarding talent and impress the community at large are given the **Elite Storyboarder** title.
+These storyboarders were awarded the **Elite Storyboarder** title for demonstrating exceptional storyboarding talent and impressing the community at large with their works.

 - ![][flag_DK] [-Tochi](https://osu.ppy.sh/users/3664366)
 - ![][flag_US] [11t](https://osu.ppy.sh/users/2112092)